opendri/opendri.github.com/guide/chapter4.md

 ***

-## 3. Creating the policy/legal environment
+## 3. Conditioning: Creating the environment
-Creating the policy environment where open data can take root is often best done by creating a neutral space where partner to the process can discuss concerns, explore policy options, and review the demonstrations of open data projects from OpenDRI's bottom-up strategy.
+Creating the environment where open data can take root is often best done by creating a neutral space where partner to the process can discuss concerns, explore policy options, and review the demonstrations of open data projects from OpenDRI's bottom-up strategy.
 This neutral space is usually embedded in an Open Data Working Group.
+It is also the space from which unexpected synergies emerge.

 ### Open Data Working Group
 To address underlying issues that prevent data sharing, it is necessary to confront the technical, policy, and science questions together.
 GFDRR's experience points at the importance of establishing a working group around open data.
 Membership includes champions from various government ministries, international organizations, and community partners.